 Insufficient evidence regarding the optimal screening strategy for this population means that a number of published screening recommendations exist differing in the definition of risk, type and frequency of tests recommended, and the age at which individuals should start screening.

 For people in this category, their risk of CRC is as high at age 40 years as that of the average population at age 50 years, which is about 1%.
 This would justify biennial screening with iFOBT from age 40 to 49 years.
 By age 50 years, their risk is about 4%, which is about four times the risk of the average population and colonoscopy every 5 years is advised from 50 to 74 years.r There have been no studies conducted to determine the utility of beginning screening 10 years before the earliest diagnosis in the family, which was a recommendation in previous guidelines.r

+There have been no trials of CRC prevention for this risk category.
 Considerable evidence supports the effectiveness of aspirin as risk-reducing medication for CRC in high-risk Lynch syndrome patients (>50% reduction in CRC risk).r

 Modifiable lifestyle risk factors for bowel cancer

-For a summary of the evidence for modifiable lifestyle risk factors for CRC, see NHMRC “Clinical Practice Guidelines for the Prevention, Early Detection and Management of Colorectal Cancer”^, supported by Australian data from the Melbourne Colorectal Cancer Study.r These recommendations apply to the general population; there is no specific evidence for the moderate-risk group.
+For a summary of the evidence for modifiable lifestyle risk factors for CRC, see Cancer Council Australia: Colorectal Cancer Guidelines Working Party.
+Clinical practice guidelines for the prevention, early detection and management of colorectal cancer.
+These recommendations apply to the general population; there is no specific evidence for the moderate-risk group.